Couples and Parkinson's: Not Fight(ing) Club

 Thus, it's safe to say that everything Parkinson's took from me, it robbed my wife of, too.
 Theft leads to frustration.
 Frustration leads to anger, resentment, and hostility.
 Anger, resentment, and hostility lead to the dark side.

 As all couples know, it's safe to say there are many instigators for arguments with our most important caregivers.
-We don't intend for this, but...
-Stuff just happens.
+We don't intend for this, but stuff just happens.
 It's kind of like life for non-Parkinson's couples.
-It's just Parkinson's turned up the bad to 11, which is one louder.
+It's just Parkinson's turned up the bad to 11.

 Generally, I'm pretty low maintenance, so I'm good unless I'm competing with the Real Housewives for attention.
 They're awful, so that's not fun.

-As we're now coming up on the 13th anniversary of our first date (December 1) and passing our marriage anniversary (August 15), I can say my wife and I have made it through many things couples fight about and come out better for it.
+As we're now coming up on the thirteenth anniversary of our first date and passing our marriage anniversary, I can say my wife and I have made it through many things couples fight about and come out better for it.
 Since I'm a historic writer, I can tell you other dates, too: first love, when I knew she was a keeper, engagement, and when she got me Christmas gift certificates equal to 3 hours of massages.

 Common relationship problems